ioBroker/ioBroker.vis/README.md

 * (bluefox) Improved the error handling

 ### 2.0.0 (2022-10-21)
-* (bluefox) Completely new visualization, but compatible with previous version
+* (bluefox) Completely new visualization, but compatible with the previous version

 ### 1.4.15 (2022-04-10)
 * (bluefox) Better check of the offline license